awmckinley/config/modules/notes.hand/README.md

-# Handwritten Note-Taking
+# Handwritten Notes

-Handwriting and note-taking apps for tablets and stylus input.
+Applications for taking and organizing handwritten digital notes and annotations.